leninsvg/dot-net-libs/README.md

 Use for use only nedd instance the object with the next structure

-Gor get the credentials of google drive you van googlear in page similars to nex:
+For get the credentials of google drive you can, go to google or use the next links:

 1. https://www.iperiusbackup.net/es/activar-la-api-de-google-drive-y-obtener-las-credenciales-para-la-copia-de-seguridad/